sam98963/Match_Stats_Recreation/Plan.md

 ### Session 1 Plan
 - Initialise vite project, clear app.js and app.css files etc. ✅
-- Pull all data from API and diplay in console.
+- Pull all data from API and diplay in console.✅
-- Begin with the first "header" component :
+- Begin with the first "header" component :✅
-  - League name
+  - League name ✅
   - Match, home team and away team.
   - Score full.
   - Last 5 game results for each team